 Damn.
 My $1.2M offer for the $899,000 Golden Gate Heights fixer did not win!
 Time to cry in a bucket of coffee ice cream with sprinkles on top.
+Let me share with you a failed real estate offer I made a while back.
+With the housing market very strong post-pandemic, you will likely have a lot of failed offers as well.

 Truth be told, I already knew my offer wasn’t going to win after the selling agent summarily rejected my offer that evening.
 I just wanted to create a little bit of suspense.
 Given there were nine offers better than mine, he didn’t even accept it as a backup offer.